tsabunkar/javascript_basic_interview/variable scoping/readme.md

 Local Scope- Each fuction has its own scope, any variable declared inside the fucntion is accessiable to that function scope and its nested function.
-This is bcoz local scope in javascript is created by function (this is also called fucntion scope)
+This is bcoz local scope in javascript is created by function (this is also called function scope)

 ---------------------------------------------------------------------------------------------------------------